jdorigojones/21cmKAN/README.md

 python test_basic_installation.py
 ```

-# Additional installation steps for using 21cmKAN to perform Bayesian nested sampling parameter inference analyses.
+# Additional installation steps to use 21cmKAN to perform Bayesian nested sampling parameter inference analyses

 Note that installing cmake makes you downgrade Python to 3.12.3.
 Ignore the "could not find MPI..."